 Sometimes it’s been hacked.
 The most common I see is SQL injection which corrupts the database and makes it almost impossible to recover without a complete rebuild.
 More often than not, the WordPress installation simply hasn’t been maintained, plugins need updating and there’s no backup, or if there is, it’s on the same server as the installation and probably also corrupt.

-WordPress is the number one content management system in existence.
+WordPress is the number one CMS in existence.
 Popularity comes at a price, and as such it’s often a target for a cyber attack.
 Sounds dramatic, I know, but it’s frustrating from a developers point of view when a few simple steps before could have avoided the need for a whole lot of work now.

-The cost starts at $29 USD/month and worth every cent.
+The cost starts at around $40 AUD/month and worth every cent.
 For more businesses running a typical WordPress site, blog or online store, this is more than enough.
 There are other packages for more installations or better performance, if you’re getting a lot of traffic.
 Read our DIY instructions for signing up to WP Engine.

-I keep banging on about SSL, and the reason is that Google is now ranking sites based on their security (if your url starts with HTTPS and the green padlock is showing next to it).
+The reason SSL is essential is that Google is now ranking sites based on their security (if your url starts with HTTPS and the green padlock is showing next to it).
 Popular browsers like Google Chrome are now also starting to warn visitors not to visit websites that are no secure.
 So you need an SSL certificate and many of the budget hosts will charge you $100+/year for the privilege.

 Need someone to do it for you?

 Agent Digital offers fully managed WordPress hosting as a service to our clients, using our favourite host WP Engine.
-We’ll login and update your plugins and installation once a month, help you roll-out a backup if you need, and send you a monthly report from Google Analytics tracking site visitors and website goals.
+We can also help you signup for our own account, and grant access to us to work on your site.
+Need someone to keep your site updated and running smoothly?
+We have maintenance plans for that too!
 If ever you need help, just open a support ticket and we’ll get right onto it.